 • a statement of the student’s right to appeal the decision and instructions regarding the appeals procedure.

 6. If the Conduct Officer determines that the student did not violate a provision of the Student Code of Conduct, then the decision shall state that the charge has been dismissed.

-• In instances where the student poses an immediate danger to self or others, the Care Team will be involved, and the process of the Team will serve as the student’s disciplinary due process.
+• In instances where the student poses an immediate danger to self or others, the BIT Team will be involved, and the process of the Team will serve as the student’s disciplinary due process.

 • In cases of sexual assault or harassment, the College reserves the right to contact law enforcement officials if necessary to ensure safety for the victim.
 Further, the College commits to evaluating and implementing changes to the victim’s academic situation that may be necessary for ensuring safety.
 Additionally, victims will be referred to Family Services of Davidson County for assistive services.